PorasKumar/fintellect-rag-terminal/README.md

 (**Tavily API**) to answer complex financial queries with high precision and fresh data.

 ## 🏗 Architecture Overview
-1.)
-Take the user query as input
+Input: Take the user query as input.

-2.)
-Search the web using Tavily Search API
+Web Search: Search the web for relevant context using the Tavily Search API.

-3.)
-Store the results in LangChain.Document format
-4.)
-Splitting and Chunking using Recursive Character Text Splitter 5.)
-Then calculate Dense and Sparse embeddings for the raw text of the Searched Documents (HuggingFace(dense) & BM25(sparse)) 6.)
-Upserting the data to Pinecone vector Database
+Document Structuring: Convert and store raw search results into standard LangChain.Document format.

+Text Chunking: Split the retrieved documents using RecursiveCharacterTextSplitter to optimize chunk sizes for embedding.

+Hybrid Embedding: Calculate dense embeddings via HuggingFace models and sparse embeddings via BM25 for the document text.

+Vector Storage: Upsert the generated dense and sparse vectors into the Pinecone vector database.

-7.)
-Retrieve only the relevant chunks using the same query 8.)
-Send the retrieved context and user query to LLM (gemini-3.1-flash used) to generate a meaningful and summarised result.
+Targeted Retrieval: Query Pinecone to retrieve only the most relevant context chunks using the original user query.

+Synthesis: Pass the retrieved context along with the user query to Gemini to generate a grounded, summarized response.

 ## ✨ Key Features